 The DC voltage is converted into a digital code by the A/D converter.
 This digital code is decoded using the range of information and displayed.
 Since a voltmeter measures the voltage across itself, it should be connected in parallel with the device to guarantee that the voltage across the device under test (DUT) is the same as the voltage across the voltmeter.
 An ammeter measures the current through itself, so it should be connected in series with the DUT in order to ensure that the current through the ammeter is the same as the current through the DUT.
 An ohmmeter sends out a current and measures the voltage produced across the DUT.
-Because the ohmmeter is ultimately measuring a voltage, it should be connected from the circuit so that all of the current from the DMM's current source is passing through the resistor to be measured.
+Because the ohmmeter is ultimately measuring a voltage, it should be connected in parallel with the DUT.
+When measuring a resistance, one end of the resistor should be disconnected from the circuit so that all of the current from the DMM's current source is passing through the resistor to be measured.
 Otherwise, one is not measuring the resistance value of the resistor because the current going through the resistor is unknown.